R-js/libRmath.js/README.md

 seqB(6, 5, 0.3); //range will be adjusted with '-2', step
 //[ 4, 4.7, 4.4, 4.1 ]  will not overstep boundery '4'
 ```

+### `multiplex`

+Like the `Array.prototype.map`,
+but multiplexes the value of several array arguments into one array with the
+use of a mapping function.

+The length of the result is the maximum of the lengths of the parameters.
+All parameters are recycled to that length.

+--

 # Uniform Pseudo Random Number Generators.